siewleekoh/sctp-argoCD/README.md

 Deploying a hello-world node.js application
 1) deploy on ArgoCD using UI

+   - create a public doccker image on ECR and a public github repo
    - point URL to ALB address with a domain name in Route 53

 2) deploy on ArgoCD with helm chart